 - The post MSN DNP program is designed to accommodate the schedules and individual interests of practicing RNs, advanced practice nurses, nurse administrators, and educators

-- The BSN to DNP program follows the ARNP admissions schedule, and only admits once a year for the Fall semester
+- The BSN to DNP/FNP program follows the ARNP admissions schedule, and only admits once a year for the Fall semester.
+This program is designed for RNs who wish to obtain FNP certification and complete DNP coursework concurrently.

 - Develop cognates (advanced practice and leadership) to affect change and meet challenges in healthcare systems